Juliette1012/Juliette1012.github.io/_posts/2020-08-27-Battle-Dev-Spring-2020.md

 I**nput**

-Row 1 : an integer N between 3 and 10000 corresponding to the number of people interviewed.
+Row 1 : an integer `N` between 3 and 10000 corresponding to the number of people interviewed.

-Rows2 to N+1 : a string comprising between 4and 10 lower case letters corresponding to the color preferred by a given person.
+Rows2 to `N`+1 : a string comprising between 4and 10 lower case letters corresponding to the color preferred by a given person.

 **Output**